PyO3/pyo3/guide/src/building_and_distribution.md

 * `PYO3_CROSS_PYTHON_IMPLEMENTATION`: Python implementation name ("CPython" or "PyPy") of the target Python installation.
 CPython is assumed by default when this variable is not set, unless `PYO3_CROSS_LIB_DIR` is set for a Unix-like target and PyO3 can get the interpreter configuration from `_sysconfigdata*.py`.

-An experimental `pyo3` crate feature `generate-import-lib` enables the user to cross-compile extension modules for Windows targets without setting the `PYO3_CROSS_LIB_DIR` environment variable or providing any Windows Python library files.
+An experimental `pyo3` crate feature `generate-import-lib` enables the user to cross-compile native modules for Windows targets without setting the `PYO3_CROSS_LIB_DIR` environment variable or providing any Windows Python library files.
 It uses an external [`python3-dll-a`] crate to generate import libraries for the Python DLL for MinGW-w64 and MSVC compile targets.
 `python3-dll-a` uses the binutils `dlltool` program to generate DLL import libraries for MinGW-w64 targets.